tvardy/js-playground/README.md

 The messages in the chat are not being sent in plain text.
 Instead, we're using [lzwCompress](https://www.npmjs.com/package/lzwcompress) and a small additional data "mangling" operation (more on that in the next chapter)

+### Lastly

+I picked this view to make some small comparison of functional testing tools: [Testcafe](https://www.testcafe.io/) vs. [Cypress](https://www.cypress.io/).
+I need to admit that even though I found Testcafe's documentation and syntax much clearer and lean, the Cypress beats it with functionality, ability to nest the tests and the mocha/chai familiar syntax.

+---

 ## In-memory LZ compression efficiency test